Therapeutic: analgesic adjuncts, therapeutic, anticonvulsants, mood stabilizers

 Assess blood pressure periodically and compare to normal values (See Appendix F).
 Report a sustained increase in blood pressure (hypertension) to the physician.

 Assess any joint pain to rule out musculoskeletal pathology; that is, try to determine if pain is drug induced rather than caused by anatomic or biomechanical problems.

 Periodically assess body weight and other anthropometric measures (body mass index, body composition).
 Report a substantial or unexplained weight gain or increase in body fat.

 Guard against falls and trauma (hip fractures, head injury, and so forth), especially if gait and balance are affected by drowsiness, dizziness, or ataxia.
 Implement fall prevention strategies, especially if balance is impaired (See Appendix E).

-If treating neuropathic pain or other pain syndromes, implement appropriate interventions (physical agents, manual techniques, therapeutic exercise) to manage pain and reduce the need for ...
+If treating neuropathic pain or other pain syndromes, implement appropriate interventions (physical agents, manual techniques, therapeutic exercise) to manage pain ...